 I’ll be honest.
-I wasn’t really looking forward to this race.
-(Don’t worry; I had a great time.)
+I wasn’t really looking forward to the F3 Half Marathon.
+(Don’t worry, I had a great time.)

 I’ve always liked the idea of the F^3 Lake Half Marathon (that would be f’ing freezing frozen).
 The race had a good reputation, plus … a half marathon on Chicago’s lakefront in January?
 I had to do it just once, just for the hardcore factor.
 So I signed up.

 Anyway, I drove up with Kelly, Amanda and Nicole.
-We got there around 8:30 (racetime was 10am) and easily found parking near the start.
+We got to Montrose Harbor around 8:30 (racetime was 10am) and easily found parking near the start.
 We made a pitstop and then went back to stay warm in the car.

 Before the race we met up with some bloggers and some other F’N Runners.

 I ended up starting the race with Nicole, even though I know she is usually faster than me, even when she wants to “take it easy.”
 We were together through the first water stop, and once we separated I wasn’t that motivated to catch up, plus my heart rate was in a good place.
 Zach ended up catching up to me, so we ran together for a bit before he went on ahead.

 Nicole in the Monster hat, me in the green hat and pigtails

 Somewhere around Addison, I ran past the awesome Chicago Running Bloggers spectators.
 Thank you Kelsey, Sierra, Emily, Lindsey and Katie!
 I didn’t really get a chance to read their sign, but I hear it said something about a crazy cat lady?
 Funny, I don’t remember Kim being at this race … ?